okfse/openup.okfn.se/_pages/about.md

 classes: wide
 ---

-The Open Procurement project aims to support public release and reuse of data.
+Open Up! aims to support public release and reuse of data.
 The project will develop a platform to make procurement easier, more transparent, and efficient.
 We will use the internationally tested School of Data-model to involve stakeholders (journalists, companies, civil servants) in the platform development and to coach them in harvesting and visualizing data.